You should never judge a book by its cover, but people often do so, especially with podcasts and other audio series, like FM and online radio.

-Color psychology is a crucial factor in the real of digital podcasting medium.
+Color psychology is a crucial factor in the realm of digital podcasting medium.
 Graphics and typography need to play together.
 Therefore, it’s critical to grasp a basic understanding of color psychology to communicate the right tone, mood, and message to your audience.

 Colors have a savage impact on how people perceive your podcast.
-A neon color palette is not the most excellent choice for more serious-minded fields, like health, legal, politics, or news, where more cliché palettes hold the standard.
+A neon color palette is not the most excellent choice for more serious-minded fields, like health, legal, political, or news, where more cliché palettes hold the standard.